 In between art supply solicitations, collections and distributions, between art therapy workshops, classes and exhibitions, between social media promotions and articles, I am busy meeting in-person with refugee artists to pursue event venue opportunities, design websites and business cards, assist with filling out artist residency applications, and help with grant proposal writing.

 This is not a one-sided operation, however.
 There isn’t an artist participating in this program who accepts help without giving back in some big way.
 Despite my eager willingness to give my all, I rarely get far without being inundated with goodwill, friendly gestures and gifts of meals and handmade crafts.
 In return for knitting supplies, I’ve received a bushel of freshly harvested beans; for weaving supplies, a brightly woven basket; for websites, the payment seems to always be hot, home-cooked, amazing meals.
 Despite my insistence that the artists should receive 100% of any sales proceeds, the topic always comes up that they would rather I take a commission for my troubles.
-I haven’t budged on that last point, but I can see I’ll need to soon, as I don’t ever want to make anyone feel like a charity case.
+I haven’t budged on that last point, but I can see I’ll need to continue to evolve this business model, as I don’t ever want to make anyone feel like a charity case.
 These are brilliant, talented, motivated creative thinkers, survivors, and entrepreneurial spirits, and I admire them all so greatly.

 We are equals, navigating this path of second chances and artistic self-sustainability together - and in one of the costliest, most competitive art scenes around.
 Our progress is slow, but relentless and filled with hope.
 We’ve become family and confidantes, and I wouldn’t have it any other way.
 I went into this project hoping to give of myself, in a selfish way, so that I could feel I was contributing to humanity in some small sense.
 So that I could feel good about myself, really.
 It has evolved into something so much richer and more meaningful.
-I’ve gained a global community of incredibly diverse like-minded souls - artists, donors, partners, and volunteers alike.
+I’ve gained a global community of incredibly diverse, like-minded souls - artists, donors, partners, and volunteers alike.

 In short, I set out like Don Quixote on a misguided mission to save humanity.
 To my surprise, humanity has been saving me, in a time when I never would have imagined that was possible.